gabrielfalcao/lettuce/docs/reference/terrain.rst

 terrain.py
 ~~~~~~~~~~

-by convention lettuce tries do load a file called `terrain.py` located
+By convention lettuce tries do load a file called `terrain.py` located
 at the current directory.

-think at this file as a global setup place, there you can setup global
+Think at this file as a global setup place, there you can setup global
 hooks, and put things into lettuce "world".

 ..
 Note::